Dark red leather wallet used by a Polish Army officer to hold military ID

 The collection consists of a wallet, documents, and photographs relating to the experiences of Wilhelm, Ferdinand, and Liza Beigel in prewar Vilna, in the Vilna ghetto during the Holocaust, and Wilhelm in the Dillingen an der Donau displaced persons camp in Germany after the Holocaust.

-The papers consist of documents and photographs relating to the experiences of the Begell family before and during the Holocaust.
+The papers consist of documents and photographs relating to the experiences of the William Begell (born Wilhelm Beigel) and his family before and during the Holocaust.